-This amazing bike climb has incredible views of Southern Utah rock formations, enters and skirts the western edge of Zion National Park and ends just short of Blue Springs Reservoir and Kolob Peak.
-The toughest part of the climb is the very scenic stretch from mile 3 to 5 which averages 8.4%.
+This amazing bike climb has incredible views of Southern Utah rock formations, enters and skirts the western edge of Zion National Park, and ends just short of Blue Springs Reservoir and Kolob Peak.
+The toughest part of the climb is the very scenic stretch from miles three through five, which averages 8.4%.

-The Kolob Terrace Road bike climb rides towards Kolob Mountain which is in the Colorado Plateau Province which covers parts of the four corners area (western Colorado, northwestern New Mexico, southern and eastern Utah and northern Arizona).
+The Kolob Terrace Road bike climb takes us towards Kolob Mountain, in the Colorado Plateau Province, covering parts of the four corners area (western Colorado, northwestern New Mexico, southern and eastern Utah, and northern Arizona).

-Enter the great Zion National Park at mile 2.
+Enter the great Zion National Park at mile two.

-Beware of the weather - best to travel here May-August.
+Beware of the weather!
+It is best to travel here May through September . . .